 Bernie Sanders indicates climate plan will require nationalization of US energy production

-The "Green New Deal" proposed Thursday by Sen. Bernie Sanders, I-Vt., would seek a complete transition to "energy efficiency" and "sustainable energy" -- much of which would be owned by the federal government.
+The "Green New Deal" proposed by Sen. Bernie Sanders, I-Vt., seeks a complete transition to "energy efficiency" and "sustainable energy" — much of which would be owned and administered by the federal government.

-During an appearance on MSNBC Thursday, Sanders told host Chris Hayes that the U.S. needed an "aggressive" federal approach to producing electricity and nodded after Hayes claimed he proposed a "federal takeover of the whole thing."
+During an appearance on MSNBC Thursday night, Sanders told host Chris Hayes that the U.S. needed an "aggressive" federal approach to producing electricity and nodded after Hayes claimed he proposed a "federal takeover of the whole thing."

 Sanders agreed with Hayes' assessment that he wanted to create a "Tennessee Valley Authority [TVA] extension for the whole country."
 "You can't nibble around the edges anymore," Sanders added.